Q1.How to reset the extender to its factory default settings?

 Q3.What should I do if I forget my wireless password?

-•In Range Extender mode, the extender shares the same wireless passwords as those of your host networks.
-You can go to Settings > Wireless > Connect to Network to check the password of your host networks.
+In Range Extender mode, the extender shares the same wireless passwords as those of your host networks.

 1.Visit http://tplinkrepeater.net, and log in with the password you set for the extender.

-2.Go to Settings > Wireless > Wireless Settings to retrieve or reset your wireless password.
+2.Go to Wireless to retrieve or reset your wireless password.

 Q4.What should I do if I can’t access the web management page?